trambarhq/relaks-starwars-example-sequel/README.md

 ## Getting started

 To see the code running in debug mode, first clone this repository.
 In the working folder, run `npm install`.
 Once that's done, run `npm run dev` to launch [WebPack Dev Server](https://webpack.js.org/configuration/dev-server/).
-Open a browser window and enter `http://localhost:8080` as the location.
+A browser window should open automatically.
+If not, open one and enter `http://localhost:8080` as the location.

 ## Bootstrap code